Zendro-dev/Sandbox/README.md

 This repository is configured to use `yarn workspaces`.
 Make sure to run `yarn install` after cloning it.

-To generate the data use to populate the databases, run the following command.
+To generate the data used to populate the databases, run the following command.

 ```bash
 yarn setup